kakaoenterprise/terraform-provider-kakaocloud/docs/data-sources/load_balancer.md

 page_title: "kakaocloud_load_balancer Data Source - kakaocloud"
 subcategory: ""
 description: |-
-  The kakaocloud_load_balancer data source retrieves detailed information about a specific Load Balancer in KakaoCloud.
-  It provides attributes such as availability zone, subnet configuration, VPC details, provisioning/operating status, associated listeners, and target group counts.
+  The kakaocloud_load_balancer data source retrieves detailed information about a specific Load Balancer in KakaoCloud.It provides attributes such as availability zone, subnet configuration, VPC details, provisioning/operating status, associated listeners, and target group counts.
   Use this data source when you need to:
   Reference an existing load balancer without hardcoding its attributes.Dynamically fetch listener or target group IDs for use in other Terraform resources.Validate load balancer status (e.g., operating or provisioning) before attaching new resources.
 ---

 # kakaocloud_load_balancer (Data Source)

 The `kakaocloud_load_balancer` data source retrieves detailed information about a specific Load Balancer in KakaoCloud.
 It provides attributes such as availability zone, subnet configuration, VPC details, provisioning/operating status, associated listeners, and target group counts.

 Use this data source when you need to:
 - Reference an existing load balancer without hardcoding its attributes.
 - Dynamically fetch listener or target group IDs for use in other Terraform resources.
 - Validate load balancer status (e.g., operating or provisioning) before attaching new resources.

 ## Example Usage